Pylons/pyramid/docs/narr/views.rst

 There are essentially two different kinds of renderer factories:

-- A renderer factory which expects to accept a :term:`resource specification` or an absolute path as the ``name`` value in its constructor.
+- A renderer factory which expects to accept a :term:`resource specification` or an absolute path as the ``name`` value in the ``info`` value fed to its constructor.
 These renderer factories are registered with a ``name`` value that begins with a dot (``.``).
 These types of renderer factories usually relate to a file on the filesystem, such as a template.

-- A renderer factory which expects to accept a token that does not represent a filesystem path or a resource specification in its constructor.
+- A renderer factory which expects to accept a token that does not represent a filesystem path or a resource specification in the ``name`` value of the ``info`` dict fed to its constructor.
 These renderer factories are registered with a ``name`` value that does not begin with a dot.
 These renderer factories are typically object serializers.

 .. sidebar:: Resource Specifications